woojoo666/arcana-notes/notes11.md

 Once you turn values into Key-value pairs, you introduce some order And multiple readers have to start agreeing

+### Representing Properties as Sets of Key-Value Pairs

 What if key-value pairs were an ordering on top of value sets As in, if you have a set of `(key: 5, value: "hi"), (key: 7, value: "bye")` then that corresponds to `(5: "hi", 7: "bye")`